 In the event that an applicant cannot take the required test without undue hardship because it is geographically or politically unavailable, the applicant may request, in writing, that the requirement be deferred until his or her arrival at NYMC.
 If the Graduate School grants the request, the applicant may be offered conditional admission.
 Failure to complete the missing test and obtain acceptable scores before the end of the first semester of study will result is the revocation of the offer of admission.
 Foreign applicants should note, however, that it is in general very difficult to obtain an entry visa based on a conditional admission.
 Therefore, every reasonable effort should be made to take the required tests in a timely fashion.

 There is no pre-set minimum standard for these test scores that would determine an applicant’s eligibility for admission.
 However, GRE or MCAT test scores below the US national mean, or TOEFL scores that suggest significant difficulty in understanding or communicating in English will reduce an applicant’s chances for admission.
-The minimum criteria for acceptance into the Accelerated Master’s Track is an overall undergraduate GPA of 3.00, including a GPA in science and math courses of 3.00, and an MCAT score of 28 with no individual section score less than 8 (prior to January 2015) or a minimum total score of @70% (after January 2015).
+The minimum criteria for acceptance into the Accelerated Master’s Track is an overall undergraduate GPA of 3.1, including a 3.1 GPA in science and math courses, and a total MCAT score of 28 with no individual section score less than 8 (prior to January 2015) or a minimum total score of @70% (after January 2015).
 These are minimum criteria for consideration but do not, by themselves, guarantee acceptance into the Accelerated Masters Track in Basic Medical Sciences.
 Applicants with an appropriate academic background and solid clinical/research experience will be invited to interview - either in person or Skype - for possible acceptance into the Accelerated program.
 The entire application and the interview will be considered in order to identify the strongest applicants.

 4. Each application must be supported by two letters of recommendation from professors or other professionals with knowledge of the applicant.